pedropark99/zig-book/README.md

 Rscript dependencies.R
 ```

+### Render the book

 After that, you should be able to build the book by simply executing
 the following command in the terminal.

 ```bash
 quarto render
 ```

+### How the Zig compiler is found

+Some R code (`zig_engine.R`) is used to collect the Zig code examples
+found across the book, and send them to the Zig compiler, so that they
+can be compiled and executed.

+But in order to do that, this R code needs to find the Zig compiler installed
+in your machine.
+This search process through the Zig compiler is done in two stages.
+First, it uses the [`Sys.which()` function](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/Sys.which)
+to find the path to the Zig compiler in your computer, which is just a R interface to the `which` command line tool.

+This is a fast and easy approach, but, it doesn't work in all situations, specially if
+your Zig compiler is not installed in a "standard location" in your computer.
+That is
+why, a second strategy is applied, which is to search through the PATH environment variable.

+If gets the value of your PATH environment variable, and iterates through the directories listed
+in this variable, trying to find the Zig compiler in one of them.
+This approach is much
+slower than the first one, but is more garanteed to work.

 ## License